windowz414/windowz414/README.md

-# The end.
+### Just a YouTuber doing something weird.

-I used to be a multifunctional programmer working on different stuff like scripting, modding and many more.
-Now someone in the underground...
+A multifunctional programmer (?) working on different stuff like scripting, modding and many more.

 Pinned repositories are mostly Android stuff and are forked from either @DevOtag-Open-Source or @LineageOS official repos.